The Quantum Agreement Theorem: Introduction

-In our first scenario, Alice and Bob each perform local measurements in their respective labs and, updating via the Born-L\"uders rule, obtain conditional probabilities for some property of shared interest.
-The probability estimates by Alice and Bob will generally differ, which is natural.
-Next suppose that Alice can calculate with certainty what Bob's probability is.
-This number may be different from her own probability, which is again natural.
-Likewise with the roles of Alice and Bob interchanged.
-The issue of disagreement between Alice and Bob comes into sharp focus when we suppose that there is ``common certainty" of their respective probabilities, that is, each agent is certain of the probability estimates, is certain the other agent is certain, and so on ad infinitum.

-We first study a commuting regime where Alice's and Bob's measurements commute with each other, and each commutes with the property of interest.
-Our first result is: \textit{In the commuting regime, if Alice and Bob have common certainty of their respective probability estimates of a shared property of interest $E$, then their estimates must agree.} We then turn to a non-commuting regime, where an agent's measurements do not necessarily commute with the property of interest.
-Our second result is: \textit{In a non-commuting regime, a quantum system can exhibit common certainty of disagreement (CCD).} To show this, we produce a qutrit-qubit-qubit system in a particular entangled state where Alice's measurements do not commute with the property of interest $E$, and it is common certainty that Alice assigns probability $1/2$ to $E$ and Bob assigns probability $1$ to $E$.
+Across these approaches, a basic question persists: \textit{When, if ever, can two agents sustain differing probability assignments about the same physical property of a quantum system, when they engage in reasoning about each other's reasoning about these probability assignments?}

-Our Commutative Agreement Theorem encompasses the fundamental Agreement Theorem of classical epistemics (Aumann, 1976), which states that if two agents share a common prior on a classical probability space, and their respective probability estimates of an event of interest are common knowledge, then these estimates must agree.
-(In the Supplementary Material, we explain the shift from knowledge to certainty modality, needed to treat quantum systems.)
-The Classical Agreement Theorem has been used, for example, to establish epistemic conditions for Nash equilibrium (Aumann and Brandenburger, 1995; Pacuit and Roy, 2025) and investigate market efficiency (Milgrom and Stokey, 1982; Sebenius and Geanakoplos, 1983; Gizatulina and Hellman, 2019).
+Independently, the epistemic approach to game theory has developed a rigorous formal language for describing what agents believe, what they believe about one another's beliefs, and so on to arbitrarily many levels (Aumann, 1976; Aumann and Brandenburger, 1995; Dekel and Siniscalchi, 2015).
+Within this framework, the classical Agreement Theorem (Aumann, 1976) shows that if two agents share a common prior and it is common knowledge (or common certainty) what probabilities they assign to an event, then those probabilities must agree.
+In slogan form, rational agents cannot ``agree to disagree.''
+This result has been used, for example, to analyze Nash equilibrium (Aumann and Brandenburger, 1995; Pacuit and Roy, 2025) and market efficiency (Milgrom and Stokey, 1982; Sebenius and Geanakoplos, 1983; Gizatulina and Hellman, 2019).

-We show that, in the non-commuting case, recording the outcomes of Alice's and Bob's measurements in a classical register restores agreement.
-This offers a new interpretation of the Classical Agreement Theorem as true even in a quantum world, under the physical act of classical recording.
-This is a different viewpoint from classical epistemics, which has not taken into account the physical environment in which agents operate.